MeantPlace279/mcbeonlinux/README.md

 `mcpelauncher-extract {PATH_TO_APK} {STORE_PATH}`

 - `{PATH_TO_APK}` - Where the x86_64 apk is, example `~/Downloads/minecraft.apk`
-- `{STORE_PATH}` - Where the extracted apk will reside, the path will be needed to run the version.
+- `{STORE_PATH}` - Where the extracted apk will reside, the path will be needed to launch the version.

 Extract example:
 ```sh